- Do you require a section 171 licence?

 To apply for an attachment licence please complete our online application form and pay the fee.

 You must apply at least 10 working days before the date on which you wish to carry out the works.

 What documentation is required?

-After you have submitted the application form for a street lighting attachment, you will need to email the following documents to us at email@example.com with your reference number in the subject heading:
+After you have submitted the application form you will need to email the following documents to us at email@example.com with your reference number in the subject heading:

 - a copy of your contractors Public Liability Insurance of £10 million

 - location plan or a map of the location

 - site specific traffic management plans

 - front and back of the New Roads and Streetworks Act 1991 accreditation, operative and supervisor

 - a copy of your contractor's risk assessment and method statement (RAMS)